jorgestest-corp/.github/profile/README.md

 ## Designed without any Dependencies or Compromises

-Developed in-house by our team, with zero dependencies on open source or third party code, our products are the most comprehensive set of programmable components for secure communications in the world.
+Developed entirely in-house by our team, with zero dependencies on open source or third party code, these libraries are shipped as a single package. .
 They are backed by an unmatched record of accomplishment rooted in providing robust enterprise-class solutions and professional technical support.

-## The leading provider of professional components for Secure Internet Communications.
+## Experience Goes a Long Way

+Problems take time to solve.
+We've been solving internet communications problems for over 30 years.
+Instead of taking up your own valuable time, integrate our proven solutions into your own applications.

-For over 30 years software developers in nearly every Fortune 500 and Global 2000 company worldwide have used /n software products to build powerful connected applications.
+Software developers in nearly every Fortune 500 and Global 2000 company worldwide have used /n software products to build powerful connected applications.
 Our client list includes some of the world's top brands: Microsoft, Sony, Xerox, Cisco, Dell, Motorola, Intel, and many more.

 ## Get in Touch with the Team
 Did you find a bug or design a feature request?
 We want to [hear your feedback and ideas](https://www.nsoftware.com/support/submit).